SHEDOOMTC/My-Lessons-with-Gromacs-2/box-solv-ion/readme.md

 **Notes**

-If you want different -pname, -nanme and -conc flags in the genion, edit the bash file
+If you want different -pname, -nname and -conc flags in the genion, edit the bash file